Sergo Ordzhonikidze: Health

 Throughout his adult life, Ordzhonikidze suffered from severe health issues.
 After his death, a medical bulletin reported he had sclerosis and had tuberculosis earlier in his life, which led to the removal of his left kidney in 1929.
 He had also dealt with stenocardia and cardiac asthma for two years before his death, with a serious bout of asthma in November 1936.
 In 1928 he had spent several weeks in Germany for unspecified medical treatments.
 Due to his health issues, in January 1936, the Politburo had forced Ordzhonikidze to limit his schedule and take more time off from his duties.

 Legacy

-Several towns and districts in the USSR were renamed after Ordzhonikidze; the largest city was Vladikavkaz, the capital of North Ossetia, which became Ordzhonikidze in 1931.
+Several towns and districts in the Soviet Union were renamed after Ordzhonikidze; the largest city was Vladikavkaz, the capital of North Ossetia, which became Ordzhonikidze in 1931.
 Throughout the 1930s many factories and plants also asked to take on his name, which is something Fitzpatrick notes may have annoyed Stalin.
 After Ordzhonikidze's death the process was reversed, so by 1942 nearly every town had changed names again.
 The only exception was Vladikavkaz: it took on Dzaudzhikau, the Ossetian variant of the name, from 1944 to 1954, before returning to Ordzhonikidze until 1990, when it returned to the original name.

+Two ships (Ordzhonikidze, a Sverdlov-class cruiser and MS Grigoriy Ordzhonikidze, an ocean liner) were named after Ordzhonikidze.
+In addition, the Baltic Shipyard was name after him for a time, and the Sevastopol Shipyard in Crimea currently bears his name.